radish-es/casebook-property/content/lessons/week08.md

 image: /imgs/evacuation.jpg
 imgcaption: RCMP officer posting an evacuation notice to "male enemy aliens".
 Vancouver Public Library Historical Photographs @ Flickr Commons.
 objectives:
-  - objective: Discuss the historical origins of the common law trust at common law and equity.
+  - objective: Discuss the historical origins of the trust at common law and equity.
   - objective: Interpret and describe the basic structure of a trust, including the legal owner, the beneficial owner, the trust property and associated rights and obligations.
   - objective: Outline the legal structures established by the Canadian government to dispossess and alienate Japanese Canadians during WWII and critically analyze these structures from the perspective of trust law.
   - objective: Discuss and critically assess the relationship between ownership, recognition and citizenship.